EnriqueSaracho/skills-tracker-03/README.md

   - Even though the same problem happens, decided to use a local database with MongoDB Compass.

 - Commited conn.js with the my database user private password to github, smh.

   - Immidiatly changed the password.
   - Added the file containing the connection string to the .gitignore file and deleted it from the git repository.

+- Finished the client portion of the document, still can't connect to database.